TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

     <p style="font-style: italic; font-size: 0.8em;">The succesrate of the four sub-tasks for Approach 2</p>
 </div>

+For this approach we see that after only around 300000 steps it looks like the agent starts to get meaningful reward of the last sub-task place (which is the balancing task).
+This is a good sign, and indicates that the agent is reaching this sub-task often.

-This plot shows how the loss of the COM prediction network decreases as training goes on.
+Finally, we also have a plot that shows how the loss of the COM prediction network decreases as training goes on.

 <div id="loss_new" style="text-align: center;">
     <img src="loses_new.png" alt="baseline" width="600">
     <p style="font-style: italic; font-size: 0.8em;">The loss of the COM network.
 We see the loss is still falling significantly when we stop training.</p>
 </div>

+This plot demonstrate that training the COM network is still ongoing, and that the network is still learning to predict the COM when we stop training.

 **Discussion**

 The results shows that the baseline is able to learn a meaningful policy and even balance the cube succesfully occassionally, as shown in [this figure](#baseline).
-Surprisingly, our two approaches did not perform better than the baseline, as was shown [here](#LSTM) and [here](#subtasks).
-We speculate that the extra complexity added to the architecture by the COM prediction network might have made the training less data-efficient, which means we would have to train longer.
-Unfortunately, due to compute and time constraints, we were not able to test this hypothesis.
+Surprisingly, our first approach did not perform better than the baseline, as was shown [here](#DualNet), however our second approach, demonstrated improved data-efficiency and performance as was shown [here](#subtasks).
+We speculate that the extra complexity added to the architecture by using the BackBone LSTM might have made the training less data-efficient, which means we would have to train longer.
+On the other hand, the Dual-network structure is more data-efficient, and is able to learn the task faster and possible better, but since we only trained for 300000 steps, we can't say for sure.
+Due to compute and time constraints, we were not able to test this hypothesis, but it is a direction for future work.

 **Limitations and Future Work**